We call on the government to raise the single rate of Newstart, Youth Allowance and related payments.

-Because it’s impossible to look for paid work if you’re homeless and hungry.
+It is nearly impossible to look for paid work if you are homeless and hungry.

-“If I had extra money each fortnight I would be actually able to feed myself three meals a day instead of just my son.
-That’s what kind of a situation the government has put us into.”
+“If I had extra money each fortnight I would be actually able to feed myself three meals a day instead of just my son.”

 “The cost of housing is way too high and so is the price of food and electricity.
 Everything is constantly increasing except Newstart.”